 Souther, S., M. Tingley, V.D.
 Popescu, D. Hayman, T. Graves, M. Ryan, B. Hartl and K. Terrell (2014) Biotic impacts of energy development from shale: Research priorities and knowledge gaps.
 Frontiers in Ecology and Environment 12(6):330-338 [media coverage: The Guardian (goo.gl/FAZT0y), Vancouver Sun (goo.gl/79Ju4o), NPR]

 Popescu, V.D., R. Munshaw, F. Montesino-Pouzols, W.J.
-Palen, E. Dubman, P. Gibeau, M. Horne, and A. Moilanen (in prep.)
-Quantifying biodiversity trade-offs in the face of widespread renewable and unconventional energy development.
+Palen, E. Dubman, P. Gibeau, M. Horne, and A. Moilanen (in review) Quantifying biodiversity trade-offs in the face of widespread renewable and unconventional energy development.
+Journal of Environmental Management

 Popescu, V.D., F. Montesino-Pouzols, R. Munshaw, E. Dubman, A. Moilanen, and W.J.
 Palen (in prep.)
 Developing a spatial decision-support tool for Small Hydropower development in British Columbia.